Menu

 • Passing Traditions to Future Generations.
 The program supports knowledge sharing between experienced cultural practitioners and younger generations, helping preserve Uganda’s heritage while encouraging youth participation and pride in their culture.

-A Note from Patrick, Group Leader
+A Note from Susan, Group Leader

 Our Pillars for Lasting Impact